Police rescue 15 kidnap victims in Kaduna — commissioner Newsdiaryonline

 Aruwan explained that in the first operational feedback, three kidnapped women were rescued at Rijiya Uku general area.

 According to the report, the three women were kidnapped on Nov.
-18, 2020 when armed bandits attacked a village in a neighbouring state.
+18, 2020 when bandits attacked a village in a neighbouring state.”

 He added that following a tip-off on April 1, after the hostages had been sighted, police personnel mobilised to the area and engaged the bandits, forcing them to abandon their captives.